Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Introduction

 This situation contrasts with resonance scattering in quasi-one-dimensional wires, i.e., systems composed of many transversely coupled one-dimensional chains, where a detailed nonperturbative description of resonance densities for reflection from infinitely long wires has recently been achieved within the nonlinear sigma-model framework~\cite{Fyo24}.

 Here we present an analytic approach to evaluating $\rho ({\cal E},\Gamma)$ in the one-dimensional pure-reflection problem illustrated in Fig.~\ref{fig:setup}.
-Building on and extending ideas from Refs.~\cite{Che21,Fyo24}, we establish a relation, Eq.~\eqref{main_rel}, between the resonance density $\rho ({\cal E},\Gamma)$ and the distribution $P(r,L)|_{{\cal E},\eta}$ of the reflection coefficient $r = |R(E,L)|^2$ at {\it complex} energies $E = {\cal E} + i\eta$.
+Building upon and extending ideas from Refs.~\cite{Che21,Fyo24}, we establish a relation, Eq.~\eqref{main_rel}, between the resonance density $\rho ({\cal E},\Gamma)$ and the distribution $P(r,L)|_{{\cal E},\eta}$ of the reflection coefficient $r = |R(E,L)|^2$ at {\it complex} energies $E = {\cal E} + i\eta$.
 In this formulation, the parameter $\eta > 0$ represents a uniform absorption rate within the disordered medium.
-The distribution $P(r,L)|_{{\cal E},\eta}$ has been studied previously~\cite{Pra94,Fre97,Mis97} and satisfies a Fokker–Planck equation that can be solved by established methods~\cite{Ris89}.
+The distribution $P(r,L)|_{{\cal E},\eta}$ has been studied previously~\cite{Pra94,Fre97,Mis97} and satisfies a Fokker--Planck equation that can be solved by established methods~\cite{Ris89}.
 We show that exploiting this link enables an analytical treatment of the problem in various parametric regimes.
 In particular, in the semiclassical (weak-disorder) limit $D \ll {\cal E}^{3/2}$, where ${\cal E} = k^2$, and for samples much longer than the localization length $\ell_\text{L} = 4{\cal E}/D$, we derive the following explicit formula for the resonance density:

 which goes considerably beyond existing results and describes, in a unified manner, the crossover from narrow ($\frac{D}{k}e^{-L/\ell_\text{L}}\ll \Gamma\ll \frac{D}{k}$) to broad ($\Gamma\gg \frac{D}{k}$) resonances; see the discussion following Eq.~\eqref{den_statexplicit}.
-Moreover, our approach yields analytical results for the statistics of resonance widths in the opposite limit of very short samples ($L \ll \ell_\text{L}$), see Eq.~\eqnref{den_short}.
-This regime appears not to have been systematically addressed in the literature and requires an accurate and rather nontrivial implementation of WKB-like asymptotics in the scattering problem.
+Moreover, our approach yields analytical results for the statistics of resonance widths in the opposite limit of very short samples ($L \ll \ell_\text{L}$), see Eq.~\eqnref{den_short}. {In this regime, localization is much less significant, and typical resonance widths are of the order of $\Gamma_\text{S}$, which scales inversely with the sample length $\Gamma_\text{S}=k/L$.} This regime appears not to have been systematically addressed in the literature and requires an accurate and rather nontrivial implementation of WKB-like asymptotics in the scattering problem.